-Opportunities to pursue research, whether as independent study, cooperative education or part time employment exist within the College of Science and Mathematics in modern fully equipped laboratories.
+Opportunities to pursue research, whether as independent study, cooperative education or part-time employment, exist within the College of Science and Mathematics in modern fully equipped laboratories.
 For independent study view the Faculty Interests page to see what each faculty specializes in, and you can contact them directly to see if they have space available!

-|Research project contributing to NASA's Arctic-Boreal Vulnerability Experiment (ABoVE)||Masters in a scientific discipline with a focus on quantitative skills.
+- Master’s in a scientific discipline with a focus on quantitative skills.
 Experience/expertise in image processing methods, GIS and Remote Sensing, and computer programming are highly desired.

 - Stipend of approximately $24,000 p.a., plus tuition.
 The student selected will almost certainly enroll in the Environmental Management PhD program

 - 20 hours per week

 - The student will be encouraged to attend weekly meetings with my research group.
 The student will be exposed to research at different levels in the area of earth surface dynamics modeling.

 - Contact Mark Chopping for more information and to apply.